Study sets, textbooks, questions

 As more of a variable resource is added to a given amount of a fixed resource, marginal product eventually declines and could become negative

-The total opportunity costs of production to a firm, including the opportunity cost of entrepreneurship and the other FOP's.
+The total opportunity costs of production to a firm, including the opportunity cost of entrepreneurship.

 Costs that do not vary with the quantity of output produced